Overview of Gaucher Disease

 Prevention

-When to See a Doctor?
+When Should You See a Doctor?

-The following symptoms require immediate medical attention:
+The following symptoms require urgent medical attention:

-• Abdominal swelling accompanied by loss of appetite
+• Abdominal distension with loss of appetite

 • Unexplained bone pain or pathological fractures